Will-Woodman/BridgingInTreeSpace/README.md

 <details>
 <summary>⭐ show/hide</summary>
-Given a set of unrooted phylogenetic trees in Newick string format in a file called Example_trees.txt, within a folder called Example_folder, to estimate the marginal likelihood for a fixed value of dispersion and a fixed source tree given in the file Example_source.txt, a .sh script of the form specified below can be run.
+Given a set of unrooted phylogenetic trees in Newick string format in a file called Example_trees.txt, within a folder called Example_folder, to estimate the marginal likelihood using the Chib and tunnel (bridge) methods for a fixed value of dispersion and a fixed source tree given in the file Example_source.txt, a .sh script of the form specified below can be run.
 Parameters followed by a comment can be modifed as required.

 <pre> ```
 #!/bin/bash